slingr-stack/slingr-docs/content/en/extensions/packages/package-development.md

 });
 ```

 For webhooks, the most common type of events, you will probably define a listener to capture the webhook from the HTTP service and then trigger it as a package event.
-You can see an example in the [Listeners](#listeners) section.
+You can see an example in the sections about [trigger events](#trigger-package-events) and [listeners](#listeners).

 ### Metadata